gatsbyjs/gatsby/docs/docs/gatsby-style-guide.md

 Many times, the information that needs to go in your document already exists somewhere.

 Avoid copying and pasting huge chunks of other people's work.
-Instead use their work to learn so you can write your own document.
+Instead, use their work to learn so you can write your own document.
 If you do quote someone's work verbatim, reference where you got the information.

 If the content is already somewhere else on the .org site, feel free to copy and paste without quoting or referencing.